moiseevigor/moiseevigor.github.io/_posts/2026-05-01-geometry-of-seeing-A1-lie-groups.md

   the left-invariant frame $\{X_1, X_2, X_3\}$ used in Part 1.
 At the
   identity $X_1(e) = E_1$, $X_2(e) = E_3$, $X_3(e) = E_2$ (the index
-  shuffle above); and at a generic $g \in \mathrm{SE}(2)$ the $X_i(g)$ are no longer the constant matrices $E_j$ — the LI vector fields vary in coordinates.
+  shuffle above); and at a generic $g \in \mathrm{SE}(2)$ the $X_i(g)$ are no longer the constant matrices $E_j$ — the left-invariant vector fields vary in coordinates.
 - For left-invariant fields the vector-field commutator and the matrix commutator *agree*: $[X_i, X_j]_{\text{v.f.}}(e) = [\,X_i(e), X_j(e)\,]$